thejerrymar/patient_readmission_risk/README.md

 # patient_readmission_risk
-a healthcare machine learning project that builds model using MEPS data to predict whether a patient will be readmitted or not
+a healthcare machine learning project based in Databricks that builds model using MEPS data to predict whether a patient will be readmitted or not

 Software Tools Used:
 Databricks